maciejsaw/jQuery-FlashingNotifications/README.md

 ## showAndHideNotification
 Shows the notification and hides it.
-The notifications of specific type will not stack, this a UX design decision to prevent users from being bombarded by errors.
+Because of UX design decision, the notifications of specific type will not stack.
+This prevents users from being bombarded by errors.
 Only tha last received message of specific type will be shown.
 If a message is received while a different message of this type was shown, the old message will be hidden and then the new message will be shown.
 ```FlashingNotifiactions.showAndHideNotification(notificationType, notificationText, timeToWaitBeforeHiding)```

 #### notificationType